youngil-1013/Personal_HTML/README.md

 ## HTML elements

 In this section, we will look at some HTML elements and their tags.
 All elements are defined using tags and the content of a tag is placed between the opening and closing tag.
+Elements can be nested such as: `<p> this is and <em> emphasized </em> word` <p> this is and <em> emphasized </em> word